-Table 3 confirms the correlation of distance with observable variables.
-The result shows that distance correlates with some variables.
+Table 3 confirms the correlation of distance with observable variables by the OLS regression.
+The result shows that distance correlates with some variables, but not in an unexpected way.
 The positive correlations with sentence length and the violent crime indicator are because of the severity of the crime.
-Longer sentence length and violent crime tend to assign higher risk.
-Since high-security level prisons are relatively rare, a higher risk level correlates with longer distance.
+Longer sentence length and violent crime tend to assign a higher custody level.
+Since high-security level prisons are relatively rare, a higher custody level correlates with longer distance.
 The negative correlation with drug crime was also confirmed by Lee (2019), although it was insignificant in Lee (2019).
-Lastly, non-Hispanic blacks tend to have longer distance than non-Hispanic white, since blacks concentrate in particular counties23.
-In the sample, 59% of non-Hispanic blacks come from the top three counties (St. Louis city, St. Louis county, Jackson county), while only 15% of non-Hispanic whites are from the top three counties (St. Louis county, St. Charles county, Greene county).
+Lastly, non-Hispanic blacks tend to have longer distance than non-Hispanic white, since blacks concentrate in particular counties.23 In the sample, 59% of non-Hispanic blacks come from the top three counties (St. Louis City, St. Louis County, Jackson County), while only 15% of non-Hispanic whites are from the top three counties (St. Louis County, St. Charles County, Greene County).

-In summary, the key factors to decide the assignment are the risk level and the origin of prisoners.
-Conditional on the same risk level and the same sentencing county, the assignment could be considered as random.
+In summary, the key factors in deciding the assignment are the custody level and the origin of prisoners.
+Conditional on the same custody level and the same sentencing county, the assignment could be considered as random.